- Competitive Analysis

 Franchise Marketing: Email

 Opt-in email marketing campaigns are a highly effective way to grow your franchising business.
 Opt-in email marketing refers to sending your messages—whether they’re to current customers, prospective customers, referral partners, or vendors—to people that have chosen to receive them.
 Why is this important?
 If a user has chosen to receive content from your franchise, they are more likely to open and engage with the email campaign than if it was an unsolicited message.
-Because of this, opt-in email marketing is far more effective at getting you the leads (and sales!) you’re looking for.
+Because of this, opt-in email marketing is far more effective at getting you the leads (and sales!) you’re looking for—as long as you’ve got the right email marketing strategy.

 Tip for Franchisees: Your biggest issue will most likely be consistency in messaging and branding.
 Be straightforward with the franchise about your goals and get any creatives directly from them.
 Start building your own email list with lead form ads on social media, and use that as a line of communication.